JFLarvoire/SysToolsLib/README.md

 The C programs need to be rebuilt from source.
 As for scripts, only the Shell and Tcl directories contain useful scripts in Unix.

-* Download the project sources archive.
-* Extract files from that archive, and put them in a new work directory.
+* Download the latest SysTools-src.zip sources release, and extract its contents into a new work directory.
+* Alternative: Clone the project sources from GitHub.
+See the [C/README.md](C/README.md) file for details.
-* Run `make` in that work directory to rebuild the C programs.
+* Run `make` to rebuild the C programs.
 (There's no ./configure script.)
+  (In versions of Unix that come with non-GNU build tools, you need to run `gmake` instead `make`.)
 * Then run `sudo make install` to install them and the Tcl and Shell scripts.
   If you're on the cautious side, you can first dry-run the installation using `sudo make -n install`.
   Individual scripts and programs can also be installed separately by running `sudo ./install PROGNAME`.